 Top 8 Beauty Buzzwords You Need To Learn

-There are so many random buzzwords circulating the beauty industry.
-We realize they can be hard to keep up with, so our team has pulled together some of the ones we think you need to know.
-Here are our top eight:
+There are so many buzzwords circulating the beauty industry.
+We realize they can be hard to keep up with, so our team has pulled together some of the beauty industry words we think you need to know.

 Adaptogens are natural herbs or plants that help your body handle stress.
 They have a balancing effect on something called the hypothalamic-pituitary-endocrine axis, which is a regulator between the brain and hormone system and balances it according to what it needs.